 Virtualizing the cable access

 Virtualized cable access enables you to adopt feature velocity, elastically scale capacity with demand, and deliver a superior customer experience.
 There several other benefits that will help your broadband business thrive.
-We talk about those in this article if you want more information.
-Let's learn more here about what the virtualized cable access network looks like.
+Let's review what the virtualized cable access network looks like.

 - The virtual CMTS: The vCMTS is a virtualized software version of the hardware-based CMTS.
-It runs on a cluster of Common Off the Shelf (COTS) servers such as 1-RU Intel x86 which are not bound to a single chassis.
+It runs on a cluster of Common Off the Shelf (COTS) servers, such as 1-RU Intel x86, which are not bound to a single chassis.
 The vCMTS should perform all CMTS functions including common control, and management and forwarding of IP traffic across the network.
 It should also be able to support all DOCSIS-related applications, such as DSG and PacketCable, IPv4, and IPv6 services.
-The vCMTS is scaled simply by spinning up new vCMTS containers on available commercial off-the-shelf (COTS) servers.
+The vCMTS is scaled simply by spinning up new vCMTS containers on available COTS servers.
 It can simply be deployed in a centralized or Distributed Access Architecture (DAA), or a hybrid of both as you transition the network overtime.

 - The virtual video core: The virtual video core is a critical part of any virtualized cable access solution.
 Where CCAP was converging video and data services in a single hardware-based entity, virtualization is splitting that up into logical, virtual entities.
-Virtualizing the CMTS without a virtual video core dismisses most, if not all of the benefits of transitioning to a virtual cable access architecture.
+Virtualizing the CMTS without a virtual video core dismisses many of the benefits of transitioning to a virtual cable access architecture.

 - The COTS switch: The switch serves as the network fabric that manages all L2 or L3 northbound traffic.
 It should enable 1+1 High Availability and be expandable to support incremental 10G links to RPDs, as well as 100G links to the edge router or backbone network.